 - Abandonment.
 Children may feel as if they are being left behind.
 The family they grew up with is no longer intact.
 Parents speaking poorly of each other can exacerbate these feelings.
 Taking the time to reassure your children that they are loved and welcome in both homes will help them deal with their new living situation.

 - Anger and Hostility.
-As your child deals with their parents’ divorce, they may experience levels of anger and hostility.
-This may be directed at the parents, siblings and even peers at school.
+As your child deals with their parents’ divorce, they may exhibit signs of anger and hostility.
+This may be directed at the parents, siblings, and even peers at school.
 Take time to talk through big emotions and offer an alternative way for them to handle their rage.

 - Guilt.
 Conflicts between co-parents often involve stress related to parenting.
 Children can begin to feel as if they are responsible for the breakdown of their parents’ marriage.
 This can result in difficult transitions, refusal to go with one parent or bargaining for reconciliation.
 Help your child by reassuring them that the divorce wasn’t their fault.

 How to Help Your Kids Deal with Their Parents’ Divorce

 Refrain from having heated discussions or conversations about the divorce process in front of your children.
 Strive to maintain daily routines and keep disruptions to a minimum.
 Helping kids deal with their parents’ divorce is an essential step to maintaining a healthy relationship as you move forward.

 Source: “Helping Your Child Through a Divorce (for Parents).”
 Edited by D’Arcy Lyness, KidsHealth, The Nemours Foundation, Jan.
 2015, https://kidshealth.org/en/parents/help-child-divorce.html